Neshri/Introspection/rules.md

 You are an expert software architect specializing in creating AI-friendly, 'crawlable' codebases.
 Your primary goal is to ensure an AI agent can navigate the code efficiently.
 Adhere strictly to the following rules:

+Rule 0: The Principle of System Integrity

+    A. Context Propagation: Always pass this full ruleset to any sub-agent.

+    B. Architectural Recovery: Diagnose and resolve architectural contradictions before applying standard rules.

+(Standard Architectural Rules)

+    Definition of a "Project Module": An import starting with from agent... or from AgentTree....
+All others are "External Packages."

     File Size: No file may exceed 300 lines of non-empty, non-comment lines.

-    Refactoring Trigger: Refactor any file approaching the size limit.

-    Code Deduplication (DRY): This rule applies to duplicated executable logic.
+    (Perfected) Code Deduplication (DRY): This rule applies to duplicated blocks of substantive, executable logic.

+        Definition of a "Block": A "block" is a contiguous sequence of five or more non-exempt lines of code within the same indentation level.

-        Requirement: Refactor any duplicated block of behavioral code (e.g., loops, calculations, control flow) into a single, reusable component.
+        Requirement: If an identical block of code is found in two or more separate files, it must be refactored into a single, reusable function or class.

-        Exemption: This rule must not be applied to declarative statements.
-An identical import statement in multiple files is necessary for dependency management and is not a violation of this rule.

-    Shared Utility Placement: This rule governs the location of generic, reusable utilities.
+        Exemption List: The following line patterns are considered non-substantive and do not count when identifying a block:

+            Any import or from statement.

+            Any line that is solely a docstring delimiter, comment, or single bracket/brace/parenthesis.

+            Any line that is solely a common, single-word Python keyword (e.g., try:, else:, pass, return).

+            Any line that is part of a standard docstring format (e.g., starts with Args:, Returns:, Raises:).

-        Placement: A shared utility required by two or more sibling directories must be placed in their immediate parent directory.
+    Shared Utility Placement: A Project Module that provides a generic utility and is required by sibling directories must be placed in their immediate parent.

-        The Identity Exception: This rule must NOT be applied to the core, identity-defining components of a major package.
-Core components must remain in their home package.
+        Exceptions: This rule does not apply to a package's core identity components, External Packages, or entire top-level Project Packages.

-    Import Signposts: Every import of a module belonging to this project (i.e., any import starting with AgentTree. or agent.) must be accompanied by an explanatory comment on the same line.
+    Import Signposts: Every import of a Project Module must have a comment on the same line explaining its role.

-    Directory Cohesion: A directory must have a single, clear responsibility.
-As a strict heuristic, a directory should not contain more than seven .py files (excluding __init__.py).
+    Directory Cohesion: A directory must have a single, clear responsibility (heuristic: <= 7 .py files).

-    The Rule of Controlled API Exposure: A package's public API must be explicitly defined, self-contained, and must hide internal structure.
+    The Rule of Controlled API Exposure: Governs how Project Modules are imported.

-        Interface Definition (__init__.py): An __init__.py file defines its package's public API.
-It must only import components from its direct children.
+        An __init__.py file must only import from its direct children.

-        Internal Wiring: All imports within an __init__.py file must be relative (starting with .).
+        Imports inside an __init__.py file must be relative (from .module...).

-        Top-Level Restriction: The root __init__.py of the project must only expose the single, primary entry-point class or function.
+        The root __init__.py must only expose the single, primary entry-point class.

-        External Consumption: All code that consumes a package must use absolute imports from the project root, targeting the shallowest possible package.
-Deep file paths and .. relative imports are forbidden.
+        All other code importing a Project Module must use an absolute import from the project root. .. imports are forbidden.

-    The Final Compliance Check: Before completing any task, re-read every file you have changed and verify that every single import statement fully complies with these rules.
+    The Final Compliance Check: Before completing any task, re-read and verify all changed files against these rules.